 The former Imperial capital of Japan for over 1,000 years, Kyoto is world-famous for its Buddhist temples, gardens and geisha.
-But did you also know that it’s a wonderful place to go for a walk with your baby?
-Kyoto’s combination of a deep and fascinating history, along with the Japanese love for the beauty of nature, ensures you enjoy many of these amazing walks.
+But did you also know that it’s a wonderful place to go for an easy walk?
+With a deep and fascinating history, along with the Japanese love for the beauty of nature, ensures you will enjoy many of these amazing easy Kyoto walks.

-These walks are great for families travelling with an infant, baby, toddler or even preschoolers.
-The length of these walks can be modified to fit your family and your energy level.
-They also give an important opportunity to let the little ones who are walking get out and burn some energy.
+These seven easy Kyoto walks are great for people of all physical capabilities, including families traveling with an infant, baby, toddler or even preschoolers.
+The length of these Kyoto walks can be modified to fit your capabilities and your energy level.
+They also give an important opportunity to let your mobile kids a chance to burn some energy.

-You don’t see many strollers used in Japan as most of the locals use a carrier like an Ergo or a Baby Bjorn.
-If you plan on bringing your stroller, read the descriptions below as not all of these walks are stroller friendly.
+You don’t see many strollers used in Japan as most of the locals use a carrier like an Ergo.
+If you plan on bringing your stroller, read the descriptions below as not all of these easy Kyoto walks are stroller friendly.

 This post contains compensated links.

 Feel the need to be enlightened?
-Then this family-friendly walk is for you!
-This walk took us 1 hour and 20 minutes and measured 1.7mi / 2.7km
+Then this famous easy Kyoto walk along the Philosopher’s Path is perfect for you!
+Our walk through the Ginkaku-ji Temple and then along the Philosopher’s Path took us 1 hour and 20 minutes and measured 1.7miles / 2.7 km.

-The monks at this temple maintain a perfectly sculpted cone of sand meant to symbolize Mt Fuji.
+The monks at the Ginkaku-Ji Temple (also known as Higashiyama Jisho-ji or the “Temple of the Silver Pavilion“) maintain a perfectly sculpted cone of sand symbolizing Mt Fuji.
 It is approximately 5 feet tall and not a single grain of sand out of place – amazing!

-The temple gardens are amongst the most beautiful we’ve seen in Kyoto and even the hordes of school groups couldn’t ruin the zen-like feeling.
-The gardens are visited by following a dedicated path which goes up into the mountain-side forest.
-Note that this path is not stroller friendly.
+The gardens at the Ginkaku-ji Temple are amongst the most beautiful gardens we’ve seen in Kyoto and even the hordes of school groups couldn’t ruin the zen-like feeling.
+The gardens are visited by following a dedicated path which goes up into the mountainside forest.
+Note that this walking path is not stroller friendly.

-Our visit to the temple and gardens took approximately a half-hour and we walked 2,880 ft / 845m.
+Our visit to the Ginkaku-ji Temple and gardens took approximately a half-hour and we walked 2,880 ft / 845m.

 If you are looking for a bigger challenge, you can also hike up Diamoniyama (the mountain behind the temple) to an excellent viewpoint of Kyoto.
 More details are found in our Family Friendly Hikes in Kyoto blog post.